aurorascharff/remix-jokes-demo/STEPS.md

 It can also be favorited.
 Maybe a bit weird to see a form for this.
 This triggers the relative URL action="/".
 This is a relative URL that will call the route module with the action favorite.
 Here we use a fetcher Form because we are not navigating anywhere and we don't want to trigger a new push to the router.

-## Does'nt feel that good
+## App doesn't feel that good

-The app has some natural delay and that makes it net feel so good.
+The app has some, realistic added delay and that makes it net feel so good.
 Let's switch to another version of the app that has some UI enhancements.

 ## UI enhancements: jokes.tsx